18F/culper/docs/https.md

-# Instructions on running eapp over SSL in dev
+# Instructions on running eapp over SSL – for local development only

 1. Configure the api server to use SSL: